-However, that does not mean that the web platform can be entirely neglected in favor of the mobile platform, or having a web application will mean that you will tap a greater market share.
-As much as people prefer the mobile platform for e-commerce shopping, studies have also shown that of the 8.52% desktop users that add to the cart, 2.78% make an actual purchase.
+However, that does not mean that the web platform can be entirely neglected in favor of the mobile platform, or having a web application will mean you will tap a greater market share.
+As much as people prefer the mobile platform for e-commerce shopping, studies have also shown that of the 8.52% of desktop users that add to the cart, 2.78% make an actual purchase.
 On the other hand, the add-to-cart rate is 4.7% on the mobile platform, and the conversion rate is 80%.

 1. Responsive, mobile, or both?